erinep/auidoGui/README.md

 # AudioGUI

-This app renders two layers of files in a table.
+This app renders two layers of files in a table, and allows you to see which files are in both folders, and one way file copying.
 It was originally built to quickly show the contents of an AudioBook library

 Run it with this command: ```python audiogui.py```